Many Capitol riot cases could hinge on 1st trial's outcome | Law-Order

 Presiding over Reffitt's trial is U.S. District Judge Dabney Friedrich, who was nominated by President Donald Trump in 2017.
 Friedrich already has sentenced nine rioters who pleaded guilty.

+Freidrich individually questioned more than 30 prospective jurors on Monday, asking them how closely they have followed news coverage of the Capitol riot.
+Some said they had formed strong, negative opinions about the events of Jan.
+6 but could strive to be fair and impartial.

+The judge disqualified several members of the jury pool who said they would have difficulty setting aside their opinions or emotions about the riot.
+One of them, a man who lives near the Capitol, said the riot felt like “an attack on my home in some sense.”
+“It was a very scary time,” he told the judge.

-Prosecutors expect to call about a dozen witnesses, including three Capitol police officers who interacted with Reffitt and an officer who was in charge of the U.S. Capitol Police command center.
+Jury selection is scheduled to resume Tuesday.
+The judge said she hopes to empanel a jury to hear opening statements later in the day.
+Prosecutors expect to call about a dozen witnesses, including three Capitol police officers who interacted with Reffitt and an officer who was in charge of the US Capitol Police command centre.

 Jurors will see videos that captured Reffitt's confrontation with police.
 Prosecutors also have audio recordings of Reffitt talking about the riot inside his home after returning home.